Hometree House (Bicester Hall)

 The house was finally sold by the council in the 1980s and developed by McCarthy & Stone into retirement flats – and at this point renamed Hometree House.
 The interior was converted into retirement flats and a large brick built block of additional accommodation was built adjoining the rear of the building.
 As a result, there is almost nothing to see of the building’s original features internally, though the original main hallway is still the main entrance to the complex.

-The council retained some of the Hall’s grounds to the rear which is now occupied by the Bicester Resource Centre, and The Earl of Cottenham’s stables now house the Courtyard Centre for youth arts and activities.
+The council retained some of the Hall’s grounds to the rear which is now occupied by the Bicester Community Support Service, and The Earl of Cottenham’s stables now house the Bicester Children and Family Centre.